lucas-gustavoc/my-own-sass-gridsystem/README.md

 In the example above, we have an image with its description below.
 Once we're thinking mobile-first, this will render perfectly on mobile screens.
 But it won't fit well on desktops, cause we will have a big 100%-sized image wich might not be what we're looking for.

-So we add the some desktop support now:
+So we add some desktop support now:

 ```html
 <div class="row">